-Bolton manuscript puts Republicans under pressure in Trump impeachment trial
+Republicans in Trump impeachment trial on the spot over Bolton book report

 Many Republicans want a speedy trial without witnesses or any evidence beyond the material amassed in the House impeachment inquiry.
 But Republican senators and staff spent Monday morning getting up to speed on how the witness process would work, according to a senior Republican aide, in case the trial goes in that direction.

-The White House directed current and former administration officials not to provide testimony or documents in the House inquiry, which nevertheless led to only the third presidential impeachment trial in U.S. history.
+The White House directed current and former administration officials not to provide testimony or documents in the House inquiry, leading the House also to charge him with obstruction of Congress as well as abusing his office.

+Starr, a former federal judge and Justice Department official, said there were ways short of impeachment for the House to force an administration to comply with its oversight obligations.

+“Go to court.
+It really is as simple as that, I don’t need to belabor the point,” Starr said.

+“The Senate is being called to sit as the high court of impeachment all too frequently,” Starr said.
+“How did we get here with presidential impeachment invoked in its inherently destabilizing and acrimonious way?”

-According to the Times, Trump was pressed for weeks by senior aides including Bolton, Secretary of State Mike Pompeo and Defense Secretary Mark Esper to release the aid.
+According to the Times, Trump was pressed for weeks by senior aides including Bolton and Secretary of State Mike Pompeo to release the aid.

-But in an August 2019 discussion with Bolton, Trump said he preferred sending no aid to Ukraine until officials there turned over all materials they had about the investigation that involved Biden, as well as Hillary Clinton backers in Ukraine.
+But in an August 2019 discussion with Bolton, Trump said he preferred sending no aid to Ukraine until officials there turned over all materials they had about the investigation that involved Biden, as well as Hillary Clinton backers in Ukraine, according to the Times.

 Senior administration officials have disputed the report.